b3llyfish/kingdoms-of-the-hre/docs/steam_description.md

 Mod that changes how Kingdoms are formed in the HRE for both the player and AI.
 These changes apply to both existing HRE Kingdoms and creatable ones.

+[b]Update[/b]: This mod now has a compatibility mod with Culture Expanded, see the Compatibility section below.

 [h2]Key Details[/h2]

 [b]Kingdoms[/b]